-- The facility has demonstrated compliance with this provision of the Standard because: - The facility PAQ indicates the facility admitted sixty-two (62) residents who received PREA information upon intake. - The information is delivered to the resident verbally and they receive a brochure, and upon receiving the information the resident will sign the Zero Tolerance Memo, which will be placed in the resident's social folder.
+- The facility has demonstrated compliance with this provision of the Standard because: - The facility PAQ indicates the facility admitted two hundred twentytwo (222) residents who received PREA information upon intake. - The information is delivered to the resident verbally and they receive a brochure, and upon receiving the information the resident will sign the Zero Tolerance Memo, which will be placed in the resident's social folder.